"It's not the destination, it's the ride!"

 Photo credit: Atlanta Highway Indian Motorcycle

 A bit early since I have not yet retired but this 2019 Indian Chieftain Classic is my retirement present to myself for all my years of working for a living.
-My dad rode an Indian before I was born so I think he would have been proud of this black and cream baby as my selection.
+My dad rode an Indian before I was born so I expect he would have been proud of this black and cream beauty as my selection.
 Her color scheme reminds me of a police motorcycle so I named her "Bear" in honor of our public protectors.
-This model has three selectable ride modes... touring, standard and sport... it feels like I'm switching between cams!
-The stereo sound system is techy awesome also!
+Her nickname is "Yona" the Cherokee Indian word for bear.
+This model has three selectable ride modes (touring, standard and sport).
+It almost feels like I'm switching between cams!
+The stereo sound system is techy awesome too.
 I was skeptical about having stereo on a motorcycle but it actually works quite well.
-I especially like how her front fairing design was inspired by the 1950's era locomotive engines.
-(My grandfather who was born in 1899 was a railroad engineer until he retired in the mid 1960's).
-Bear is a Thunder Black and Ivory Cream, 111 cubic inch, fuel injected, Thunder Stroke V-Twin motorcycle that I purchased from the good folks at Atlanta Highway Indian.
-It’s the rider (me in this case) that completes this beautiful art and engineering work.
-There's nothing better than cutting through the highway wind with the sense of spiritual freedom that this awesome machine brings.
+I love the modern performance engineering combined with the beautiful Indian Motorcycle legacy tailoring.
+I especially like how her saddlebags and front fairing design was inspired by the 1940-50s era streamlined locomotive art deco styling.
+(My grandfather was a railroad engineer until he retired in the mid 1960's.)
+Yona is a Thunder Black and Ivory Cream, 111 cubic inch, fuel injected, Thunder Stroke V-Twin that I purchased from the good folks at Atlanta Highway Indian.
+It’s a rider that completes this beautiful art and engineering work.
+There's not a much better feeling than cutting through the highway wind with the sense of spiritual freedom that this awesome machine brings.
 She's a dream... comfortable, powerful and pretty!
 Long may I be riding and smiling!

 Image credit: Indian Motorcycle